-Ok did you know you could make vegetarian sloppy lentil joes similar to our Sloppy Joes 3 Ingredients but healthy, easy and in just 30 minutes?
-With a rich tomato sauce you can make spicy or mild.
-A family friendly cheap dinner idea.
+Did you know you could make vegetarian sloppy joes with lentils instead?
+Similar to our Old Fashioned dish but healthier and easy to make in just 30 minutes!
+With a rich tomato sauce you can make spicy or mild, this is a family friendly dinner we love.

 Sloppy Lentil Joes

-If you have kids you should make lentil joes as mini loose meat sliders with little buns!
+If you have kids you should make our lentil Sloppy Joes Recipe with little buns!
 There are many options for serving once made.
 With guests over you can double it and keep warm in a slow cooker too.
 A hearty option without ground beef we love. (post may contain affiliate links present)

 When we aren’t in the mood for beef, this is a great option that tastes amazingly similar.
 You could make this faster too with soaked Red Lentils and our Instant Pot Sloppy Joes instructions.
 We used the stovetop this go around but love giving alternative options.